ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 Facts
 -----
 These are variables that contain information pertinent to the current host (`inventory_hostname`).
 They are only available if gathered first.
+See :ref:`vars_and_facts` for more information.

 ansible_facts
     Contains any facts gathered or cached for the `inventory_hostname`